Categories

 For this reason, manipulating body language is an important visual advertising technique.

-Once they have answers to these questions, they can direct actors to portray certain emotions in the way they gesture, stand and move.
+Once they have answered these questions, they can direct actors to portray certain emotions in the way they gesture, stand, and move.

 Technique 14: Visual advertising — direct gaze